 There are two tiers to the PERF plan.
-The first is the Public Employee's Defined Benefit Plan ("PERF Hybrid Plan") and the second is the Public Employees' Annuity Savings Account Only Plan ("PERF ASA Only Plan").
-During 2015, the PERF ASA Only Plan was available only to employees of the State.
-As of July 1, 2016, employees for political subdivisions are now eligible to participate.
+The first is the Public Employee's Defined Benefit Plan ("PERF Hybrid Plan") and the second is the My Choice: Retirement Savings Plan for Public Employees (My Choice), formerly known as the Public Employees' Annuity Savings Account Only Plan ("PERF ASA Only Plan").
+During both 2017 and 2016, the CIB did not participate in the My Choice Plan.

+The PERF Hybrid Plan was established by the Indiana Legislature in 1945 and is governed by the INPRS Board of Trustees in accordance with Indiana Code (IC) 5-10.2, IC5-10.3, and IC 5-10.5.
 There are two aspects to the PERF Hybrid Plan defined-benefit structure.
 The first portion is the monthly defined-benefit pension that is funded by the employer.
 The second portion of the PERF Hybrid Plan benefit structure is the Annuity Savings Account ("ASA") that supplements the defined-benefit at retirement.